(Times are preliminary so please check back for updates and changes. Details will be added as they are confirmed.)

 6:00 - 9:00 pm | Evening Welcome

-A festive evening will kick off the Summit with a welcome reception at the Francis C. Arrillaga Alumni Center, home base for the weekend, highlighted by a live piano performance.
+A festive evening will kick off the Summit with a welcome reception at the Frances C. Arrillaga Alumni Center, home base for the weekend, highlighted by a live piano performance.
 We will enjoy a light buffet and no-host bar, take a look at the topics of the Summit via activities for networking and dialogue in a cafe-style designed atmosphere.

 Saturday, April 1

 8:15 am | Registration Opens

 Please join us for a 30-minutes of all-levels flow yoga class.
 Let by Wendy Chuah '09, this session will incorporate light meditation and breathing techniques, as well as posture sequences to increase strength, flexibility, balance, and relaxation.
 All experience levels welcome.

 9:00 am | Welcome Remarks

 10:00 am | Keynote Interchange between